 In addition, the rebate payments will be calculated from the first executed contract at the applicable threshold per contract credit with the rebate payments made at the highest achieved volume tier for each contract traded in that month.
-For example, if Member Firm XYZ, Inc. ("XYZ") has enough Priority Customer contracts to achieve 2.5% of the national customer volume in multiply-listed option contracts during the month of October, XYZ will receive a credit of \$0.14 for each Priority Customer contract executed in the month of October.
+For example, if Member Firm XYZ, Inc. ("XYZ") has enough Priority Customer contracts to achieve 2.5% of the national customer volume in multiply-listed option contracts during the month of October, XYZ will receive a credit of \$0.18 for each Priority Customer contract executed in the month of October [sic].

 The purpose of the Program is to encourage Members to direct greater Priority Customer trade volume to the Exchange.
 Increased Priority Customer volume will provide for greater liquidity, which benefits all market participants.
 The practice of incentivizing increased retail customer order flow in order to attract professional liquidity providers (Market-Makers) is, and has been, commonly practiced in the options markets.
-As such, marketing fee programs, and customer posting incentive programs, are based on attracting public customer order flow.
-The Program similarly intends to attract Priority Customer order flow, which will increase liquidity, thereby providing greater trading opportunities and tighter spreads for other market participants and causing a corresponding increase in order flow from such other market participants.
+As such, marketing fee programs,7 and customer posting incentive programs,8 are based on attracting public customer order flow.
+The Program similarly intends to attract Priority Customer order flow, which will increase liquidity, thereby providing greater trading opportunities and tighter spreads for other market participants.